 Parent/teacher communication is always encouraged.
 If you need to talk to a teacher, please call before 7:55 or after student dismissal.
-You may also leave a voicemail at any time for your teacher by calling 981-1850 and an auto attendant will instruct the caller to dial the four-digit extension number of the teacher.
+You may also leave a voicemail at any time for your teacher by calling 981-1850 (Lakewood) or 981-1855 (Orchard Hills) or 981-1005 (Oviatt) and an auto attendant will instruct the caller to dial the four-digit extension number of the teacher.
 If you do not know the extension number follow the instructions of the attendant.
 Phone calls during the school day will not be transferred to the teacher unless it is an emergency.